nivan02/Marketing-Campaign-Modeling/README.md

 ## 📂 Repository Contents

-- `Analysis_Notebook.ipynb` – Python notebook with full modeling pipeline.
+- `Analysis.ipynb` – Python notebook with full modeling pipeline.
 - `to_target.csv` – Output file with mailing recommendations (True/False).
 - `Case Study.pdf` – Includes the details of the case study.